ethan-campbell/ethan-campbell.github.io/_pages/publications.md

 ## Manuscripts submitted / in prep

-Wilson, E.A., Arlen, L., **Campbell, E.C.** Recent extremes in Antarctic sea ice extent modulated by ocean heat ventilation.
-In press at *Proceedings of the National Academy of Sciences (PNAS)*.

 **Campbell, E.C.**, Riser, S.C., Webster, M.A.
 Lagrangian reconstruction of snow accumulation and loss on Antarctic sea ice.
 In prep for *The Cryosphere*.

 Ryu, Y., Marconi, D., Fripiat, F., Smart, S.M., **Campbell, E.C.**, Fawcett, S.E., Mart&iacute;nez-Garc&iacute;a, A., Haug, G.H., Sigman, D.M.
 Nitrogen fixation rates in the Atlantic Ocean estimated with total nitrogen isotopes.
 In prep for *Global Biogeochemical Cycles*.